Moscow uprising of 1905

-The Moscow uprising, centered in Moscow's Presnia district between 7 and 17 December 1905, was the climax of the 1905 Russian Revolution.
-Thousands of workers joined in an armed rebellion against the imperial government for better societal conditions.
+The Moscow uprising, centered in Moscow's Presnensky district between 7 and 18 December 1905, was the climax of the Russian Revolution of 1905.
+Thousands of workers joined an armed rebellion against the imperial government fighting for better societal conditions.
 The uprising ended in defeat for the revolutionaries and provoked a swift counter-revolution that lasted until 1907.
-The revolution of 1905 was a turning point in Russian history, and the Moscow Uprising played an important role in fostering revolutionary sentiment among Russian workers.
+The revolution of 1905 was a turning point in Russian history, and the Moscow uprising played an important role in fostering revolutionary sentiment among Russian workers.
 The Moscow revolutionaries gained experience during the uprising that helped them succeed years later in the October Revolution of 1917.

 Background

 Most left-wing revolutionaries viewed the October Manifesto as an attempt by Tsar Nicholas II to separate the middle and upper classes from the workers and peasants, whose social and political demands remained unanswered.
 Socialists continued to encourage revolutionary movements.